janbodnar/Django-Notes/orm.md

     return customers
 ```

-Similartly, we can create a custom `age` property on the model:
+Similarly, we can create a custom `age` property on the model:

 ```python
 from django.db import models